 Encouraging faculty members to start their own podcasts has become a trend.
 Podcasting for teachers often goes into specific subjects, showcasing the expertise and research interests of the faculty.
 They provide an informal way to learn about complex topics, making education more accessible and relatable.
 Faculty-led podcasts also help build a personal brand for the professors and foster a closer connection with students.

-Universities also use podcasts to address broader topics that resonate with a wider audience.
 An exemplary case is Productivity Puzzles - a podcast we produced in partnership with The Productivity Institute.
 Hosted by Bart van Ark (a Professor of Productivity Studies at The University of Manchester), the podcast investigates why UK productivity is lower than in many other countries.
-These types of podcasts enhance the university's reputation and contribute to the wider discourse in their respective fields.

 Hosted by Stanford bioengineer Russ Altman, this podcast explores the intersection of technology, science, and medicine in shaping our future.
 Topics range from driverless cars to genetic health advancements, offering insights into tomorrow's innovations.